 In this topic

-Assuming that you have sufficient access rights, the edit and admin views are accessible from the global menu at the top of the user interface.
-Other products in the Episerver platform, for example Commerce and Find, also become available from the global menu when installed.
+Assuming that you have sufficient access rights, the edit and admin views are accessible from the top menu in the user interface.
+Other products in the Episerver platform, for example Episerver Commerce and Episerver Search & Navigation (formerly Episerver Find), also become available from the top menu when installed.

 Editors work in edit view to edit content and build the website structure.
 They can add images and blocks by drag and drop.
 Pages can be edited directly in the on-page edit view and the editors see how the page will look when it is published.
 Content can be edited or previewed on different predefined resolutions and channels.

 In the edit view, the navigation pane to the left displays your site's page tree structure.
 The page tree structure corresponds to the structure of your site.
 This is also where editors can switch to another language branch if the site has been set up with multiple languages.
 The assets pane to the right contain folder structures for blocks and media (images, documents, videos etc).

 Blocks are pieces of content that can be reused in multiple locations on the site, such as a product banner or link collection.
 The underlying structure for assets is shared between blocks and media so they share the same access rights and folders.
 This means that if you create an Animals folder under Blocks, you will also have an Animals folder under Media.
 The assets pane is merely a way of separating them visually for the benefit of the editors.